 The preferred author format for Commission and Scientific Committee papers is ‘Delegation of …’; for working group papers, provide the initial, then family name, e.g. J. Smith.

 Note: The old Word document submission form (for all working groups) should no longer be used.

 4. The document type is automatically selected based on the meeting to which you are submitting.
 If you find the paper type is incorrect, go back to the meeting web page and ensure you click the 'Submit now' link which corresponds to your paper type.

 5. Select the agenda item to which the document relates from the drop-down menu.
 If the document relates to more than one agenda item, click the ‘Add another item’ button and again, select the item from the drop-down menu.
 At this point you can also submit your paper to another meeting.

 If you submit this document to more than one meeting, the first agenda item you choose will determine the ‘main’ meeting.
 For example, if you submit a Scientific Committee background paper (BG) that will also be tabled at the Commission meeting, be sure to pick the Scientific Committee agenda item first, even though the Commission agenda items appear first in the list.
 This order will determine the document number the Secretariat assigns to your paper.

 6. Copy and paste your abstract into the ‘Abstract’ field, making sure to use only plain text (to avoid formatting issues in html).
 Copying text from Word into Notepad and then into the ‘Abstract’ field will achieve this.

-7. Browse for your document files and upload them via the ‘PDF File’ and ‘Microsoft Word File’ fields.
-Both PDF and Word file types can be submitted.
+7. Browse for your document files and upload them via the ‘PDF File’ and ‘Working File’ fields.
+PDF, Word and Excel file types can be submitted.
 The minimum requirements are: